liip/blog_liip_ch_posts/2013/symfony-cmf-what-is-left-todo.md

  * [create.js](http://createjs.org), [VIE](http://viejs.org), [hallo](http://hallojs.org)

 I added a (*) to PHPCR, since there will in fact not be a stable release before JSR-333 is ratified, which I expect to happen sometime in 2013.
-However I do not expect anything else but minor tweaks if at all.
+However I do not expect anything else but minor tweaks if any.

 As for the (**) here I mean that we also need stable releases of dependencies, like f.e.
 [FOSRestBundle](https://github.com/friendsofsymfony/FOSRestBundle) and [createphp](https://github.com/flack/createphp).
 Also note that I specifically omitted [SearchBundle](https://github.com/symfony-cmf/SearchBundle) as
-I am not sure if it will be ready in time.
+I am not sure if it will be ready in time and its not really core functionality per se.

 As our goal is to make a stable release around the time of the 2.2/2.3 core releases we however have to quickly move past the beta label so that we can provide a reliable development platform.
 In order to get there